Dirigible/Statamic-Fancy-Ampersands/README.md

 # Statamic-Fancy-Ampersands
 Turn those boring old ampersands into the stunning conjunctions of your dreams.
+A plugin for [Statamic](http://statamic.com) (v1).

 ![](http://than.to/1en0L.png)